Gujarat Rajya Sabha Polls: BJP eager to avenge 2017 humiliation

 The grand old party may now find it extremely difficult to win more than one of the state's four seats due for voting.
 To win a Rajya Sabha seat, any candidate in Gujarat needs at least 34 MLAs.

-With rebellion brewing within the Congress,the opposition BJP is in for a revenge against the Congress party.
+With rebellion brewing within the Congress, the opposition BJP is in for revenge against the Congress party.

 The 2017 political drama